-Principal Investigators may request to use and disclose specified PHI without an individual's specific authorization and/or without the necessity for an opportunity for the individual to agree or object for research purposes provided that the criteria required by 45 CFR 164.512(i) are satisfied.
-These criteria include:

-- The intended use and/or disclosure of the Protected Health Information (PHI) involve no more than a minimal risk to the privacy of the individuals. - The research could not practicably be conducted without the waiver. - The research could not practicably be conducted without access to and use of the protected health information.

-HIPAA Waiver questions included in the IRB Application Form in iRIS are to be completed by investigators who wish to request a waiver of HIPAA Authorization.
-Responses to the questions associated with a request for a HIPAA Waiver will be reviewed by a member of the Institutional Privacy Board and will be acknowledged as part of the IRB review process.

-For purposes of HIPAA, the TTUHSC IRBs will act as Privacy Boards as defined by 45 CFR 164.512(i).
-IRB administrators shall verify Privacy Board Agreements with affiliated Entities are in place prior to a Privacy Board Review.
+- Principal Investigators may request to use and disclose specified PHI without an individual's specific authorization and/or without the necessity for an opportunity for the individual to agree or object for research purposes provided that the criteria required by 45 CFR 164.512(i) are satisfied.
+These criteria include: - The intended use and/or disclosure of the Protected Health Information (PHI) involve no more than a minimal risk to the privacy of the individuals. - The research could not practicably be conducted without the waiver. - The research could not practicably be conducted without access to and use of the protected health information. - HIPAA Waiver questions included in the IRB Application Form in Cayuse are to be completed by investigators who wish to request a waiver of HIPAA Authorization.
+Responses to the questions associated with a request for a HIPAA Waiver will be reviewed by a member of the Institutional Privacy Board and will be acknowledged as part of the IRB review process. - For purposes of HIPAA, the TTUHSC IRBs will act as Privacy Boards as defined by 45 CFR 164.512(i).
+IRB administrators shall verify Privacy Board Agreements with affiliated Entities are in place prior to a Privacy Board

+Review.
 The local IRB administrators/coordinators and the Assistant Vice President - Research Integrity are members of the Privacy Board and may acknowledge HIPAA waiver requests.